rakybond007/android_pocl_building/README.md

 7. Final Target PoCL
 We will use binaries and libraries built from above!!
 LLVM binaries should be Host's and library shoud be Target's.
 Check the script file and change PATHs!
-(I think some paths or linking makes error, because I am not skillful on such build process with CMAKE yet...)
+(I think some paths or linking makes error, because I am not skillful on such build process with CMAKE yet...) https://github.com/pocl/pocl and I used in here ver 1.3.
+Because in there, you can find some hint of android, which developer tried to.
+But it seems to be 32bit android...